 There are festivals galore around the month of July across the country, quintessentially reflecting the cultural diversity of the subcontinent.
-So, if you are looking for reasons to beat the summer heat, travelling in July will be a blessed release.
+So, traveling in July will be a blessed release if you are looking for reasons to beat the summer heat.
 Quality music, ethnic dance, and local food, to name a few, are some of the treats these exciting festivals bring during the month.

 1. Champakulam Boat Race